 We are pleased to announce that as of June 1st 2017 this course has been updated to incorporate additional information from the latest International Conference on Harmonisation E6 (R2) Guidelines for GCP and re-named ‘ICH Good Clinical Practice E6 (R2)’ to reflect this update.
 Please take the revised version of this course for the latest updates and to gain the required certification.

-This course should take and should, on average take 45 - 60 minutes to complete
+This course should take on average 45 - 60 minutes to complete

 A certificate is issued once a minimum of 80% is achieved in the final quiz section.